bieniu/ha-airly/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)
 [![Community Forum][forum-shield]][forum]

+## This integration is deprecated
+Home Assistant 0.101 and newer includes official Airly integration.
+Differences between the official and custom version:
+- no configurable `scan_interval`
+- no API messages in Polish language
+- some sensors are represented in `air_quality` entity These differences result from the requirements for official integrations.
+You can still use the custom version of component.
+If you want to use the official version, remove integration from Configuration -> Integrations and component files from the `/config/custom_components` folder and restart Home Assistant.

 ![Screenshot](https://github.com/bieniu/ha-airly/blob/master/images/airly-ha.png?raw=true)

 The integration collects data about air quality from [Airly](https://airly.eu) and present as sensors in Home Assitant.